tomeshnet/tomesh.net/get-involved.md

 - When completed, move the card to the **Done** column (typically for a task that leads to a Pull Request in our [Github repositories](https://github.com/tomeshnet/) is usually considered done when reviewed and merged)

 ### Contribute to our git Repositories on [github.com/tomeshnet](https://github.com/tomeshnet/)
-We use git, a version control tool, and [Github](https://github.com/tomeshnet/) repositories to work on and publicly host our technical prototypes ([Raspberri Pi](https://github.com/tomeshnet/prototype-cjdns-pi2), [ODROID](https://github.com/tomeshnet/prototype-cjdns-odroidc2)), this [website](https://github.com/tomeshnet/tomesh.net), and keep a record of [important documents](https://github.com/tomeshnet/documents) like our meeting notes.
+We use git, a version control tool, and [Github](https://github.com/tomeshnet/) repositories to work on and publicly host our technical prototypes ([Raspberry Pi](https://github.com/tomeshnet/prototype-cjdns-pi2), [ODROID](https://github.com/tomeshnet/prototype-cjdns-odroidc2)), this [website](https://github.com/tomeshnet/tomesh.net), and keep a record of [important documents](https://github.com/tomeshnet/documents) like our meeting notes.

-If you notice any errors, would like to submit changes, or add content, read our [Git workflow](https://github.com/tomeshnet/documents/blob/master/CONTRIBUTING.md) and contribute to our GitHub repositories
+If you notice any errors, would like to submit changes, or add content, read our [Git workflow](https://github.com/tomeshnet/documents/blob/master/CONTRIBUTING.md) and contribute to our GitHub repositories.